Budapestby VisitCity Guides

 Frequently Asked Questions

-Sunset hours (typically 6-8 PM in summer, earlier in winter) offer the most spectacular views as the city lights begin to illuminate.
+Sunset hours (typically 6-8 PM in summer, earlier in winter) provide the most spectacular views as the city lights begin to illuminate.
 However, lunch provides better value and fewer crowds while still enjoying excellent river views.

 Yes, for most upscale venues, especially for dinner and weekend dining.
 Always specify you want a river-view table when booking, as many restaurants have both waterfront and interior seating.